 Data from the web can turn out to be highly unstructured in most cases.
 However, web-bots should be able to handle, sort and separately store data of different formats such as text, web-links, images, videos and more.
 Scraping data that is of no use unless the data is sorted and placed in proper repositories.

 It is not always possible for a web scraper to run successfully.
 If it is scraping 10,000 web pages a day, chances are high that few of them would fail.
-But these failures should be logged for manual check later on, and shouldn’t result in a system breakdown.
+But these failures should be logged for a manual check later on, and shouldn’t result in a system breakdown.
 Web scraping bots should be able to easily skip pages that it simply cannot crawl.

-If you are scraping multiple websites and need to add a few more, or if the website that you needed to crawl in real time has undergone some major changes; chances are that you need to make some serious changes to your web scraping bot.
+If you are scraping multiple websites and need to add a few more, or if the website that you needed to crawl in real-time has undergone some major changes; chances are that you need to make some serious changes to your web scraping bot.
 However, if those changes are minimal, and simple to explain in business terms, it would be faster to put the changes into the code or make changes in the configuration file.

-Most applications run on the cloud so as to make sure that there is minimal downtime, they can handle a heavy load, and to save on buying and maintaining heavy infrastructure.
+Most applications run on the cloud so as to make sure that there is minimal downtime, they can handle a heavy load, and save on buying and maintaining heavy infrastructure.
 If you are deploying your web-scraping bot in the cloud (such as in an AWS EC2 instance), you should make sure that your bot can scale up (or down), to speed up things when required and also to ramp down when not, so as to save money and be more efficient at the same time.

 Web data is one of the most unstructured data that there is.
 However, automated web-bots can’t be expected to clean the data they extract completely, yet!

 However, they should be able to check for basic validations, such as an email should follow a specific format, or the phone number of a place should have a specific number of digits.
-This information should be built into the crawling bot’s knowledge repository so as to ensure cleaner data and easier data-use.
+This information should be built into the crawling bot’s knowledge repository so as to ensure cleaner data and easier data use.

-Say you get a two-member team to design your our web crawler, and they get it up and running.
+Say you get a two-member team to design your web crawler, and they get it up and running.
 However, both of them leave the organisation at a certain time.
 You bring in new developers, but unfortunately, the codebase for the bot is in a very uncommon programming language and hence developers for it are hard to find.

 That is why it is important that the code for the bot should be in a language that is popular and has good community support.
 Although this isn’t a requirement as such, following this can be highly beneficial in the long run.

-Getting a web crawling bot in place so as to look after your web scraping needs seems like a onetime solution, but is it?
-Bots need regular maintenance, crash-support, system updates, configuration updates, and manual tweaks to accommodate new rules.
+Getting a web crawling bot in place so as to look after your web scraping needs seems like a one-time solution, but is it?
+Bots need regular maintenance, crash support, system updates, configuration updates, and manual tweaks to accommodate new rules.